Bobby Copping: Career

 Copping began his career in the Norwich City academy, after being scouted playing for Dereham Wanderers.
 He spent nine years at Norwich, before joining Bury's academy.
 Copping made a first-team appearance in the Senior Lancashire Cup Final against Fleetwood Town at the age of 16.
 He left Bury after they were expelled from the Football League in August 2019.
 He went on trial with Brighton and Hove Albion, and had an offer from Sunderland, but ultimately chose to sign for Peterborough United, making his debut against Cambridge United in the EFL Trophy in November 2019.
 Copping appeared on the bench in Peterborough's League One tie against Bristol Rovers in December 2019.

 In July 2020, following a header in a training game, Copping spent four days in hospital after suffering a mini-seizure, losing his sight and going numb down one side of his body.
 After a recurrence of this in his return game he announced his retirement, aged 19, in February 2021.

-Post playing career
+Post-playing career

-Copping joined Lincoln City as the club’s new head of commercial in July 2025.
+Copping joined Lincoln City as the club's new head of commercial in July 2025.
+A year later he was promoted to chief commercial officer at Lincoln City.